 To ensure the Government’s Employee Incentive Scheme is fit-for-purpose for industry, CCI recommends that it works in lock-step with industry to develop a scheme that:

-- acknowledges the value of upskilling existing workers to stay at the cutting edge; and
+- Acknowledges the value of upskilling existing workers to stay at the cutting edge

 CCI urges the Government to progress its Employee Incentive Scheme consultations as a priority now that Skilling Australians Fund negotiations have been finalised.